 Basic Information about the Waste Reduction Model (WARM)

-EPA created the Waste Reduction Model (WARM) to help solid waste planners and organizations track and voluntarily report greenhouse gas (GHG) emissions reductions from several different waste management practices.
+EPA created the Waste Reduction Model (WARM) to provide high-level estimates of potential greenhouse gas (GHG) emissions reductions, energy savings and economic impacts from several different waste management practices.

 On this page:

-WARM is a tool that calculates and totals GHG emissions of baseline and alternative waste management practices—source reduction, recycling, combustion, composting, anaerobic digestion and landfilling.
-The model calculates emissions across a wide range of material types commonly found in municipal solid waste in the following:
+WARM is a tool that estimates the potential GHG emissions, energy savings and economic impacts of baseline and alternative waste management practices, including source reduction, recycling, combustion, composting, anaerobic digestion, and landfilling.
+The model calculates emissions, energy units and economic factors across a wide range of material types commonly found in municipal solid waste in the following categories: